amytakeuchi/amytakeuchi.github.io/index.md

 ---
 ## Bayesian Marketing Mix Modeling — Geo-Experiment Calibration
-Marketing attribution typically forces a choice between biased observational models and expensive experiments.
-For this project, I developed **a production-grade Bayesian implementation** to determine the optimal allocation of **a $500K experimentation budget:** specifically, whether to invest in additional geo-tests or architectural model refinement.

-Working with 156 weeks of spend data, I engineered an end-to-end **causal inference pipeline in PyMC 5.0.** The system features a custom **“fusion” layer** that utilizes **Bayesian precision weighting** to automatically calibrate observational priors with experimental evidence.
-This ensures the model only shifts its beliefs when experimental data is statistically more precise than historical trends, preventing over-correction from high-variance tests.

-**Technical & Business Impact:**
-- **Architectural Rigor:** Adding a trend component to capture organic growth **improved model $R^2$ by 58% (0.479 to 0.755) and reduced error by 30%.**
-- **Strategic Cost Savings:** The geo-experiment calibration resulted in a 0% change in $R^2$, validating that the observational model was already robust and the **$500K budget was better spent on data quality than further testing.**
-- **Budget Optimization:** The final model identified significant **diminishing returns in TV,** which had reached **85% of its saturation point.**
-- **Actionable Roadmap:** By quantifying **94% HDI uncertainty,** I provided a risk-adjusted recommendation to reallocate spend from saturated channels to **high-ROI Search and YouTube,** where the posterior distributions confirmed a higher probability of incremental sales.
+Built a production-grade Bayesian MMM in PyMC 5.0 on 156 weeks of spend data, featuring a custom fusion layer that uses Bayesian precision weighting to calibrate observational priors with experimental evidence — preventing over-correction from high-variance geo-tests.
+A trend component addition improved model R² by 58% (0.479 → 0.755), while geo-experiment calibration showed 0% R² change, redirecting a $500K experimentation budget toward data quality instead.
+The model identified TV at 85% saturation and, using 94% HDI uncertainty quantification, produced a risk-adjusted recommendation to reallocate spend toward high-ROI Search and YouTube.

 <p align="center">
 <img src="images/04_roi_by_channel_.png" width="800" title="ROI Analysis and Uncertainty">